gliu2k/SAP-Datasphere/DataBuilder/Model.md

 # Data Builder

-In fact, it contains not only the model components but also the ETL elements.In this section, I will focus on the data modeling part in here.
+In fact, it contains not only the model components but also the ETL elements.
+In this section, I will focus on the data modeling part.
 ![alt text](/DataBuilder/images/DataBuilder.png?raw=true)